Code-Institute-Submissions/neo-data-milestone-project/README.md

 ### Wireframes

-The layout for the website is defined on a desktop as shown in the wirefarme below:
+The layout for the website is defined on a desktop as shown in the wireframe below:

 ![This image is not available](static/img/wireframe1.JPG)

 The layout consists of a site title, followed by a search section.
 This search consists of an input box to allow a search date to be entered and buttons to allow the search to be initiated or to alter the initial start date of the search.
 This is followed by the data output section which consists of the data output plots followed by a table of NEO data.
 The layout of the site will be configured using
 Bootstrap's grid system to allow responsive layout over different media.
 The configuration of the website on smaller screen resolutions is shown below:

 ![This image is not available](static/img/wireframe2.jpg)